-On Saturday 14th November from 12 to 3pm we are welcoming Chambers from all over the UK to our virtual ULaw Pupillage Fair.
-The pupillage fair gives students a chance to meet with a number of Chambers and improve their chances of securing a pupillage.
+On Saturday 13 November from 11:00am to 2:00pm we are welcoming Chambers from all over the UK to our virtual ULaw Pupillage Fair.
+The Pupillage Fair gives students a chance to meet with a number of Chambers and improve their chances of securing a pupillage.
 During the online fair, students also get the opportunity to take part in a huge range of talks and employability workshops.

-A pupillage is a 12-month training period for students to qualify as barristers after completing the BPC.
+A pupillage is a 12-month training period for students to qualify as barristers after completing the Bar Practice Course (BPC).
 It is usually spent in a barristers’ Chambers and gives trainees an opportunity to put their studies into practice.
 Pupillage Fairs offer an important opportunity for law students to progress onto this stage.

 Along with the chance to meet chambers from all across the UK, getting advice on applying for a pupillage and taking part in careers talks and workshops, students attending our virtual Pupillage Fair, have the opportunity to network with exhibitors on their ‘interactive’ virtual stands.
-Exhibitors include 1 Crown Office Row, 4 Stone Buildings, 5 Essex Court, Broadway House Chambers, Exchange Chambers, KBW Chambers, Parklane Plowden, Spire Barristers and the Crown Prosecution Service.
+Previous exhibitors include 1 Crown Office Row, 4 Stone Buildings, 5 Essex Court, Broadway House Chambers, Exchange Chambers, KBW Chambers, Parklane Plowden, Spire Barristers and the Crown Prosecution Service.
+Keep an eye out on this page to find out which exhibitors will be attending this year.

 Sharon Tappin, Barrister at Spire, said: “Pupillage fairs give prospective pupils the opportunity to meet and find out more about different chambers and different areas of practice.
 It is also an opportunity to ask questions and learn more about the work and the people.
 Pupillage fairs also offer Chambers an opportunity to advertise themselves to prospective applicants which assists in ensuring a broad pool of candidates apply.”